 Automatic Night Lamp Dimmer with Morning Alarm

-*Application of NE555 timer IC in the monostable mode of operation.
+- Application of NE555 timer IC in monostable mode.

-*Implementation of the Bridge rectifier circuit for AC to DC conversions.
+- Implementation of bridge rectifier circuit for AC to DC conversions.

-Build yourself an automatic lamp with night dimmer and morning alarm circuit which will aid you in setting the ambient light for your room and also will wake you up when the sun rises.
+This project builds an automatic lamp with night dimmer and morning alarm.
+It can set the ambient light of your room and also wake you up when the sun rises.

-The Automatic Night Lamp Dimmer with Morning Alarm circuit is powered by a standard 0-9V transformer.
+The automatic night lamp dimmer with morning alarm is powered by a standard 0-9V transformer.
 Diodes (D1-D4) rectify the AC voltage and the resulting DC voltage is smoothed by a capacitor (C1).
-Voltage regulator IC (7806) gives regulated 6V DC to the circuit while battery backup is also provided to power the circuit when mains fails.
+Voltage regulator IC (7806) provides regulated 6V DC supply to the circuit while battery backup is also provided to power the circuit when mains fails.
 When mains supply is available, a 9V rechargeable battery charges via a diode (D5) and a resistor (R1) with a reasonably constant current.
-In the event of a power failure, the battery automatically takes up the load without any delay.
+In the event of a power failure, the battery automatically takes up the load without delay.

 In absolute darkness, the LDR has a resistance in excess of 280-kilo ohms.
 So, when the resistance of LDR1 increases, a short pulse is applied to trigger input (pin2) of IC2 via a resistor (R2).